ibmresearchuk/node-red-bluemix-starter/README.md

 Additional nodes can be added to the `package.json` file and all other Node-RED configuration settings can be set in `bluemix-settings.js`.

-If you do clone this repository, make sure you update this README.md file to point the `Deploy to Bluemix` button at your repository.
+If you do clone this repository, make sure you update this `README.md` file to point the `Deploy to Bluemix` button at your repository.

+If you want to change the name of the Cloudant instance that gets created, the memory allocated to the application or other deploy-time options, have a look in `manifest.yml`.